Toronto attractions for visitors

 North York is an area of Toronto that used to be it’s own city.
 The liveliest part is on Yonge street, between Sheppard and Finch (reachable through Sheppard, North York Centre or Finch subway stations).

-LUNA BAKERY – good coffee (yeah, I’m a DeMello bootlicker).
+LUNA BAKERY – good coffee and atmosphere.
 If you are a fan of velvety mochi textures, try the mugwort cubes dusted in soy powder.
 If you like delicate rice flavours with an odd cakey texture, try the “ricecake cakes” – they look like squares that are about 5 inches on each side.

 Kin-Kin Bakery – in the basement of the mall at Yonge & Sheppard.
 Great Chinese buns with filling, and the best-textured mochi in town.